qrvey/partner-portal/docs/admin/08-Content Deployment/packages-and-versions.md

 ## Delete a Version
 To delete an existing version, click it’s three-dot menu in the version list and click **Delete**.

->**Note**: You cannot delete a version if a deployment definition is associated with the version.
+>**Note**: You cannot delete a package version if a deployment definition is associated with the version.

 </div>